romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/once/README.md

 ## Use Cases

-- **Lazy Initialization**:
+- **Lazy Initialisation**:
-  - `sync.Once` is useful for lazy initialization where a resource is initialized only when it is needed.
+  - `sync.Once` is useful for lazy initialisation where a resource is initialized only when it is needed.
 - **Singleton Pattern**:
   - Ensuring a single instance of a struct is created in a concurrent environment.